 But little do these babies know, the world they have come into is not as it seems.
 Cruelty has no season, it happens all year round – and this is why it seems even more heart-breaking when we know the reality of what is going to happen to these animals – in the guise of celebration.

 How can we talk about Easter and spring without mentioning eggs?
-Chocolate eggs are everywhere, the more artistic folk will spend hours meticulously painting their hard-boiled eggs so that the children can enjoy a grand Easter egg hunt on the big day.
-But the truth is, the egg industry has hidden cruelty, and yes, even if the eggs are organic and free-range.
-With male chicks killed and disposed of at just one day old, and hens bred to lay 250-300 eggs a year, instead of the 10-15 they would do naturally, perhaps hunting for eggs isn’t such fun after all.
+Chocolate eggs are everywhere and many people spend hours meticulously painting hard-boiled eggs so that children can enjoy an Easter egg hunt on the big day.
+But the truth is, the egg industry has hidden cruelty – even if the eggs are organic and free-range.
+Male chicks are useless to the egg industry and are killed at just one-day-old by gassing or maceration (ground alive) – whether born into the caged or free-range system.
+Hens are selectively bred to lay 250-300 eggs a year, instead of the 10-15 they would do naturally, meaning their bodies are worn out after just 18 months and they are sent to the slaughterhouse – again regardless if they were caged or free-range.

-Life lottery: male chicks born into the egg industry will be killed within days – just for being born the wrong gender.
+Life lottery: male chicks born into the egg industry will be killed at one-day-old

-The wonderful variety of delicious vegan chocolates, recipes and treats means that you can enjoy this time of year even more knowing that you’re actively trying to make a difference.
-You have the choice to opt out of the traditions of cruelty that we’ve been raised on, and we here at Veganuary want to help support you every step of the way.
+The good news is that the wonderful variety of delicious vegan chocolates, recipes and treats now available means we can enjoy this time of year without contributing to the suffering of lambs, chicks or cows.
+We have the choice to opt-out of the traditions of cruelty that we’ve been raised on, and Veganuary is here to help support you every step of the way.

-Our online community is here to make the transition to veganism easy, rewarding and most of all fun!
+Our online community is here to make trying vegan easy and enjoyable.

 Get your pen and paper at the ready, because here are our favourite vegan-friendly Easter must-haves: